Add a New Restrictions Security Profile

 - Block—Block the file execution.

 - Notify—Allow the file to execute but notify the user that the file is attempting to run from a suspicious location.
-The Traps agent also reports the event to Traps management service.
+The Cortex XDR agent also reports the event to Cortex XDR.

-- Report—Allow the file to execute but report it to Traps management service.
+- Report—Allow the file to execute but report it to Cortex XDR.

 - Disabled—Disable the module and do not analyze or report execution attempts from restricted locations.

-- Whitelist or blacklist files, as needed.The type of protection capability determines whether the capability supports a whitelist, blacklist, or both.
-With a whitelist, the action mode you configure applies to all the paths except for those that you specify.
-With a blacklist, the action applies only to the paths that you specify.
+- Add files to your allow list or block list, as needed.The type of protection capability determines whether the capability supports an allow list, block list, or both.
+With an allow list, the action mode you configure applies to all the paths except for those that you specify.
+With a block list, the action applies only to the paths that you specify.

 - Repeat to add additional folders.